saf-dmitry/taskpaper-mode/README.md

     @<attribute> <relation> [<modifier>] <search term>

 Predicates start with the attribute, whose value or existence you want to test.
 Attribute represents tag with the same name or one of the implicit attributes and search term will be compared with the tag value.
 Pressing `TAB` offers completion on attribute names at point in both static and incremental query modes.
+Attribute names are always treated as case sensitive.

 Relations determine the test that the predicate performs: